Directories: The modulepath (default config)

 - Plugins used by

-- Plugins that happen to be present in Puppet agent’s modulepath (which should generally be empty, but may not be when running Puppet agent on a node that is also a Puppet master server)
+- Plugins that happen to be present in Puppet agent’s modulepath (which should generally be empty, but might not be when running Puppet agent on a node that is also a Puppet master server)

 With these plugins, the earlier module still wins, but the plugins are handled on a per-file basis instead of per-module.
 This means that if a duplicate module in a later directory has additional plugin files that don’t exist in the winning module, those extra files will be loaded, and Puppet will use a mixture of files from the winning and duplicate modules.